xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md

 categories: life-tips, the-deep
 tags: life-tips, the-deep
 readtime: true
-excerpt: “I feel lonely” – we have all felt this in our lives before.
+excerpt: “I feel lonely” – we have all felt this in our lives.
 Loneliness arises when we feel disconnected from the people in our lives, especially when we cannot find like-minded people in our surroundings.
 It often means that we're not experiencing the emotional closeness and understanding that comes from meaningful connections.
 We may experience a lack of support and recognition
 ---

 ![Woman in Beige Long Sleeve Coat Standing on Brown Leaves](https://images.pexels.com/photos/3755021/pexels-photo-3755021.jpeg)